2018 to 2020:

 - Northern Ireland (N.I.), a constituent country that is part of the United Kingdom, along with England, Scotland and Wales.

-The Republic of Ireland and Northern Ireland share an open border that facilitates travel between the two jurisdictions.
+The Republic of Ireland and Northern Ireland share an open border that allows free travel between the two jurisdictions.

 On MAY-27, the results of a referendum in the Republic of Ireland were announced.
-About two thirds of its adults had voted whether to reword an article in the country's Constitution that had- criminalized almost all abortions.
+About two thirds of its adults had voted whether to reword an article in the country's Constitution that had criminalized almost all abortions.
 They voted by a ratio of about 2:1 to permit the Government to change the article's text so that abortions would become freely available up until the 12th week of pregnancy, and restricted afterwards.
+Although the proposal would not allow a woman's free choice to have an abortion as late as women in other English speaking countries, it still would allow many women to detect that they are pregnant, have a short time to decide whether to have an abortion, and be able to schedule an abortion if that is her wish.

-With the passage of this referendum, attention shifted to Northern Ireland which still bans almost all abortions.
+With the passage of this referendum, attention shifted to Northern Ireland which still banned almost all abortions.

 As a stop-gap measure, abortion clinics are expected to be opened in the Republic of Ireland close to the Northern Irish border so that women from the North will be able to travel to obtain an abortion -- perhaps in Monaghan, Dundalk, and/or Sligo.
 Alternately, they will still be able to travel to England for an abortion, although that requires a boat or airplane ride.

 Abortions are currently only allowed in Northern Ireland when a continued pregnancy would threaten the woman's life, or if there is a risk of permanent damage to her mental or physical health.
 During 2017, there were only 16 legal abortions provided in the country.
-However, an estimated 1,000 women traveled to another country for an abortion -- most often to England.
+However, many N.I. women traveled to another country for an abortion -- most often to England.
 Until recently, they had to pay for both their traveling expenses and the cost of the abortion.
+Some were able to illegally obtain abortion pills.

 In late 2017-JUN, the N.I.
 Labour party forced the UK government to address the financial problem faced by women in Northern Ireland.
 Justine Greening, the UK Equalities Minister, decided that the Government Equalities Office will pay the future medical costs for any women from Northern Ireland who come to England in order to have an abortion.